 The well-founded fear standard requires both subjective and objective findings.
 Id.; see also Matter of Acosta, 18 I&N Dec.
 211, 224 (BIA 1985) (overruled on other grounds by Matter of Mogharrabi, 19 I&N Dec.
 439 (BIA 1987)); see also Aguilar-Solis v.
 INS, 168 F.3d 565, 572 (1st Cir.
 1999).
 The subjective component is satisfied when the applicant demonstrates a genuine fear of return.
 Alvarez-Flores v.
 INS, 909 F.2d 1, 5 (1st Cir.
 1990).
 The objective finding requires “that the applicant show ‘by credible, direct, and specific evidence . . . facts that would support a reasonable fear that the petitioner faces persecution.’”
 Id. (citing Diaz-Escobar v.
 INS, 782 F.2d 1488, 1492 (9th Cir.
 1986)).

-In this case, «Client_First_Name» both subjectively and objectively has a reason to fear his return to Brazil.
+In this case, «Client_First_Name» both subjectively and objectively has a reason to fear return to Brazil.

 Fear of future persecution for «Client_First_Name» is objectively reasonable

-«Client_First_Name»Elizeu’s fear of persecution is reasonable because of the increasingly targeted violence against LGBTQIA individuals in «Home_Country».See Tab M, Department of State Brazil 2018 Human Rights Reports at 20 (“Violence against LGBTI individuals was a serious concern.
-The objective standard for well-founded fear requires “that the applicant show ‘by credible, direct, and specific evidence . . . facts that would support a reasonable fear that the petitioner faces persecution.’”.
-Alvarez-Flores v.
-INS, 909 F.2d 1, 5 (1st Cir.
-1990) (citing Diaz-Escobar v.
-INS, 782 F.2d 1488, 1492 (9th Cir.
-1986)).
-Elizeu has been subject to an escalation of anti-LGBTQIA harassment from a young age and it eventually lead to him and his husband’s avoidance of being seen in public together.
-See Tab E, Affidavit Elizeu Andrade Pimenta (hereinafter “Elizeu’s affidavit”) at ¶ 1-7.
+«Client_First_Name»’s fear of persecution is reasonable because of the increasingly targeted violence against LGBTQIA individuals in «Home_Country».

-As a result of the election of President Bolsanaro, Anti-LGBTQIA persecutors feel emboldened by his spiteful rhetoric and hate crimes have increased even in cities that were seen as LGBTQIA friendly.
-See Tab P, Grupo Gay da Bahia 2018 Report at 1 (“Every 20 hours a LGBT is savagely murdered or becomes a suicide victim of LGBTphobia, which confirms Brazil as the world champion in crimes against sexual minorities.”)
-See also Tab R, LGBT Rights Threatened in Brazil Under New Far - Right President at 1 (homophobic hate crimes rose by 71 percent in Sao Paulo, one of Brazil’s largest cities, around election season).
-Specifically, the threats Elizeu and his husband, Alexandre Augusto Costa (hereinafter “Alexandre”), faced on Paulista Avenue before leaving Brazil seems particularly serious given that a gay man was stabbed to death on that same avenue in December of 2018.
-See Tab E, Elizeu’s affidavit at ¶ 54-58.
-See also Tab R, LGBT Rights Threatened in Brazil Under New Far-Right President at 1 (A twenty-five-year-old gay man who was walking with his husband on Paulista avenue was accosted with homophobic slurs and stabbed with a swiss army knife).
-The violence against LGBTQIA individuals is pervasive and increasing, therefore, Elizeu’s fear of returning to Brazil is objectively reasonable.
+«Client_First_Name» has a subjective fear of future persecution

-Elizeu «Client_First_Name» has a subjective fear of future persecution
+The subjective element of the well-founded fear standard is met if the applicant’s fears are genuine.
+See Alvarez-Flores 909 F.2d at 5.
+Fear is a “subjective condition, an emotion characterized by the anticipation or awareness of danger.”
+See Matter of Acosta, 18 I&N Dec. at 221 (citing Webster’s Third New International Dictionary 831 (16th ed.
+1971).

-Elizeu’s subjective fear is demonstrated by the fact that he fled Brazi
+«Client_First_Name» fear of persecution is country wide

-Elizeu’s«Client_First_Name» fear of persecution is country wide (Going to speak with Conor about his research before adding to this section)
+A fear of persecution is country wide if the threats and violence the applicant faces persists throughout the country.
+See Kaiser v.
+Ashcroft, 390 F.3d 653, 660 (9th Cir.
+2004) (receiving death threats over phone from two different cities 400 miles apart in Pakistan found to be country wide persecution.)

-Elizeu «Client_First_Name» is a member of a cognizable particular social group defined by «Pronoun» sexual orientation
+«Client_First_Name» is a member of a cognizable particular social group defined by «Pronoun» sexual orientation